falabrasil/ufpalign/README.en.md

 # UFPAlign: Forced Phonetic Alignment :brazil:

-UFPAlign is an open-source automatic phonetic alignment tool for Brazilian Portuguese that uses the [Kaldi toolkit](http://kaldi-asr.org/) for performing forced alignment of speech datasets.
-The UFPAlign is distributed as a plugin for [Praat](https://www.fon.hum.uva.nl/praat/), a popular free software package for speech analysis in phonetics.
-The plugin is directly accessible from the Praat menus and it allows to align speech from an audio file and its orthographic transcription with a few minor manual steps.
-The result is a multi-level annotation TextGrid containing phonemes, syllables, words, phonetic and orthographic information as below.
+UFPAlign is an open-source, automatic phonetic alignment tool that uses [Kaldi](http://kaldi-asr.org/) toolkit for performing forced alignment of speech in Brazilian Portuguese.
+UFPAlign is distributed as a plugin for [Praat](https://www.fon.hum.uva.nl/praat/), a popular, free software package for speech analysis in phonetics.
+The plugin is directly accessible from Praat's menu and allows the alignment of speech from an audio file to its orthographic transcription with only a few manual steps.
+The result is a multi-level annotation TextGrid containing phonemes, syllables, words, phonetic and orthographic transcriptions, as depicted by the figure below.

-:warning: The routine that generates the syllabic tier was discontinued.

 ![](doc/textgrid.png)

 :brazil: [Acesse a documentação em Português Brasileiro](README.md)

 ## Requirements